2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-static-web-app-local-dev.md

 ### Install SWA

-Double-check that you're terminal is in the *{{ site.data.fake.web_public_repo }}* folder and run the following command to install the static-web-app-cli Node.js app.
+Double-check that your terminal is in the *{{ site.data.fake.web_public_repo }}* folder and run the following command to install the static-web-app-cli Node.js app.

 ``` bash
 npm install -D @azure/static-web-apps-cli